The French pride themselves on their world-renowned poésie (poetry).

 Guillaume Apollinaire was a bold poet, known for his influence on Surrealism (most well-known in Salvador Dali’s art).
 He was a 19th century writer who was an innovator in poetic expression and invented the calligram, a poem whose words are organized to create a picture for the reader.

 He is heralded today as one of the French poets who introduced French poetry t0o previously unexplored opportunities.
-Many of his works can be downloaded for free as a Kindle file on Amazon, and can also be found on websites such as The Poetry Foundation.
+Many of his works can be downloaded for as a Kindle file on Amazon, and can also be found on websites such as The Poetry Foundation.

 A Sample from: Le Pont Mirabeau (The Mirabeau Bridge):